WHAT

 Regional Seafood Development Associations- what they are and how to start one

-The Alaska Seafood Marketing Institute (ASMI) is prohibited from marketing a specific regions fish.
-Subsequently, the State of Alaska passed legislation in 2004 establishing Regional Seafood Development Associations (RSDAs).
-This allows Alaska fishermen around the state as a way to launch and run their own region-specific marketing programs and increase the value of their region’s fisheries.
+The Alaska Legislature established the Alaska Seafood Marketing Institute (ASMI) in 1981, By law, ASMI is prohibited from marketing a specific region’s fish.
+In 2004, the State of Alaska passed legislation creating the structure for Regional Seafood Development Associations (RSDAs).
+This empowers Alaska fishermen around the state to launch and run their own region-specific marketing programs to increase the value of their region’s fisheries.
 It is up to each region in Alaska to establish and fund their own RSDA.

 How to create a RSDA for Southeast Alaska:

-The 2004 state legislation that created RSDAs laid out a formal process for establishing and having regional fisheries join a RSDA.
+The Alaska Legislature in 2004 laid out a formal process for establishing and having regional fisheries join a RSDA.
 That process entails:

 • Submitting a business plan to the State of Alaska